akaroth/akwb19/README.md

 Once done , terraform init> terraform plan > terraform apply will setup all the resources .

+Also , this POC was not tested for the rpc implemetation .
+The config.toml files were checked and the rpc ports were enabled .
+However for the rpc to be available , the blockchain data had to be completely seeded .
+Due to time constraints , this part was not done/tested.

 <h2> Architectural Design </h2>

 The design shown in this demo shows only a sigle client.
 The POC just showcases how to run the client and manage the upgrade of the client after a certain height.